opentensor/bits/bits/BIT-0009-Native-collateral-support.md

 Bittensor miners often try to cheat and the subnet owners have to spend time dealing with exploits, which slows down subnet development.
 If cheating is disincentivized, subnets development should accelerate.

+### A Note on Slashing Philosophy
+(this chapter was taken from the [collateral smart contract](https://github.com/bactensor/collateral-contracts) developed for sn12 and sn51 in )

+The power to slash collateral carries weight — it protects subnet quality, but also risks abuse if unchecked.
+All slashing must be triggered by **automated validator logic**, following deterministic, verifiable rules.

+To ensure trust and accountability:

+- **Justified** — slashing must be based on strong evidence (logs, signatures, links).
+- **Transparent** — the justification should be public.
+- **Proportional** — slashing amounts should reflect the severity and intent of the violation.

+In the future, validators may run slashing logic on a **Trusted Execution Environment (TEE)** and submit signed proofs that the logic was executed correctly on a secure VM — providing even stronger trust guarantees.

+When new types of miner exploits are discovered, subnet owners will release updated validator logic.
+Validators should deploy these updates and restart their validators — updated logic will then automatically catch and slash offending miners.

+Slashing is a **safety mechanism** for **trust-minimized collaboration**, not a discretionary tool.
+Subnet owners and validators should ensure that all slashing is implemented and triggered **in code only** — not through human judgment.

 ## Specification

 Known usecases and the features they require: